openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ## Running Model Optimizer

-To convert the model to IR, run Model Optimizer:
+To convert a model to IR, you can run Model Optimizer by using the following command:

 ```sh
 mo --input_model INPUT_MODEL